 4. Get fully qualified

 Fifth, dedication is a MUST!
-With the average amount of study hours per exam averaging between 50-60 hours and 100 hours for R06.
+The average amount of study hours per exam averaged between 50-60 hours and 100 hours for R06.
 This means it is simply impossible to cram for a week and expect to pass.

 6. Upskill and gain knowledge

-Sixth, advisers moving back from abroad often find the UK to be totally different to their experiences overseas.
-There is a clear emphasis and requirement for advisers to provide rounded holistic financial advice.
-This can including estate planning, investment, tax, retirement and life protection.
+Sixth, advisers moving back from abroad often find the UK to be totally different from their experiences overseas.
+There are a clear emphasis and requirement for advisers to provide rounded holistic financial advice.
+This can include estate planning, investment, tax, retirement and life protection.
 The number of tax wrappers, institutions, products and investments is far wider in the UK.
 This creates the requirement of huge levels of resources to research through and align with client objectives and needs.
 This leads to the requirement for advisers to keep upskilling themselves, maintain their knowledge and often specialise in specific areas.

 7. The real mission

 Lastly, with the huge level of dedication, knowledge and experience required, being a financial planner in the UK is a lifelong career shared with clients.
 This journey is part of an overarching mission to remain at our clients’ side for all their individual financial circumstances through every phase of life’s journey.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.